Sorry, but at this time, Adobe Flash must be installed to view this video.

 As-Built Certification and Request for Conversion to Operation Phase - Complete and submit this page within 30 days of completion of the permitted activities, as required by the permit conditions.
 Any components of the permitted activities that are not in substantial conformance with the permit must be corrected or a modification of the permit will be required in accordance with Rule 62-330.315, Florida Administrative Code (F.A.C.).

 Regional Stormwater Management System Annual Report - In accordance with Chapter 62-330.311(3), the operation and maintenance entity of a regional stormwater management facility must complete the following information and submit it to the Agency on an annual basis.

 Request to Transfer Permit - Submit this form to the Agency within 30 days after any transfer of ownership or control of the real property where the permitted activity is located.

 Construction Commencement Notice - In accordance with Chapter 62-330.350(1)(d), F.A.C., complete and submit this form at least 48 hours prior to commencement of activity authorized by permit.

-“SWIFTMUD, Inc.” Not Associated with the District: Please be aware that a corporate entity doing business in Tampa and surrounding areas as “SWIFTMUD, Inc.” is not in any way affiliated with, or endorsed by, the District.
-The District has been advised that “SWIFTMUD, Inc.” is soliciting customers in southwest Florida through direct mailings that offer to prepare inspection reports for surface water management systems, promising customers that, for a stated fee, they “can be worry free of compliance issues with [the District] and its code enforcement.”
-Please be advised that “SWIFTMUD, Inc.” is not associated with the District in any way, and it does not have the District’s permission or authority to represent that any inspection reports submitted to the District will insure against compliance issues.
+“SWIFTMUD, Inc.” and “swiftmudinspect.com” Not Associated with the District: Please be aware there are entities doing business in the Tampa and surrounding areas as “SWIFTMUD, Inc.” and “swiftmudinspect.com”.
+These entities are not in any way affiliated with, or endorsed by, the District.
+These entities are soliciting customers through direct mailings that offer to perform inspections and prepare inspection reports for surface water management systems to maintain compliance with permits.
+These entities do not have the District’s permission or authority to represent that any inspection reports submitted to the District will insure against compliance issues.